mchsk/slack-zomato-daily-menu/README.md

 		}
 		],
 	"slack_token": "TOKEN",       // the ending of Webhook URL - looks like XXXXX/YYYYY/ZZZZZZ
-	"slack_channel": "@marek",    // optional: channel/username where to send to
+	"slack_channel": "#lunchtime",    // optional: channel/username where to send to
-	"slack_username": "LunchBot", // optional: name of the bot "slack_emoji": ":slack:"      // optional: represents the slack emoji of the bot }
+	"slack_username": "Fooood!", // optional: name of the bot "slack_emoji": ":slack:"      // optional: represents the slack emoji of the bot }
 ```